YuniTsukiyama/ADA-Gence-Tout-RISC/doc/specs.md

 ## Syscalls Table

-There are four syscalls in this processor.
-To call a syscall, you have to put in the A register the number of the syscall you want to call, in the B register the first argument, C register the second argument and D register the third argument, and then use the syscall instruction.

-1. Write (File Descriptor, Addr of the buffer, Size to write).
-   No return value.
-2. Read (File Descriptor, Addr of the buffer, Size to read).
-   No return value.
+Syscalls are invoked using the SYSCALL instruction.
+The instruction looks for the syscall using the value stored in register A. Each arguments of the syscall shall be retrieved from the general purpose registers in the same order.
+Extra arguments shall be retrieved from the stack.

+Here is the list of all implemented syscalls:

+* 1: Write

+  Arguments:
+    - FD  : File Descriptor
+    - Addr: Buffer Address
+    - Size: Buffer Size

+  Description:
+    Write **Size** characters from the buffer at the address **Addr** in the file referenced by **FD**.

+  Return Value:
+    None

+* 2: Read

+  Arguments:
+    - FD  : File Descriptor
+    - Addr: Buffer Address
+    - Size: Buffer Size

+  Description:
+    Read **Size** characters from the file referenced by **FD** into the buffer at the address **Addr**.

+  Return Value:
+    None

+* 3: Open

+  Arguments:
+    - Addr: File Name Address
+    - Mode: Opening Mode

+  Description:
-3. Open (Addr of the file name, Mode).
+    Open the file specified by **Addr**.

-   The new file descriptor will be returned in the R register.
+    Modes:
+      - 1: Create and Write into a file
+      - 2: Read an existing file,
+      - 3: Write to an existing file
+      - 4: Append to an existing file
+    There is no Read/Write mode.

-   Careful : When creating a file, if the file exists, it will be destroyed and re-created.
+    When creating a file, if the file already exists, it will be overwrited.

-   The modes are as follow : 1.
-Write and create file, 2.
-Read existing file,
-   3. Write an existing file, 4. append to an existing file.
-   There are no read / write.
-4. Close (FD to close).
+  Return Value:
+    File Descriptor referencing the opened file.

+* 4: Close

+  Arguments:
+    - FD: File Descriptor

+  Description:
+    Close the file descriptor **FD**.

+  Return Value:
+    None